Dear Colleagues! Herewith we are sending to you joint NGO International Statement on

 country.
 All the groups signing this statement will campaign against its

-adoption unless changes, including those cited below, are incorporated into
+adoption unless changes, including those cited below, are incorporated into the body of the MAI.
+SUBSTANTIVE CONCERNS

-As drafted, the MAI does not respect the rights of countries - in particular
+As drafted, the MAI does not respect the rights of countries - in particular countries in transition and developing countries - including their need to

 countries.
 In particular, the potential for economic diversification and